 PSH 480 Principles of Assessment (A).
 Prerequisites: PSH 110 and PSH 202 or instructor's permission.
 Explores methods of assessing people's cognition, emotion, and behavior.
 Allows students to develop an understanding of assessment procedures, test design, test interpretation, and to become familiar with important intellectual, personality, employment, and neuropsychological tests.
 3 Cr.

 PSH 482 Community Psychology (A).
-Prerequisites: either PSH 112 or PSH 110, and PSH 336 or instructor's permission.
+Prerequisites: either PSH 112 or PSH 110.
 Examines the discipline of community psychology, which deals with theory and practice in the prevention of socioemotional disorders and promotion of psychological well-being.
 Includes historical background of community psychology (e.g., the community mental health movement), the role of stressful life events/life transitions in adjustment, issues and programs in promotion of social competence, and social policy applications of psychology.
 3 Cr.

 PSH 483 Applied Behavior Analysis (A).
 Prerequisites: PSH 110 or instructor's permission.
 Covers the application of conditioning and learning principles and procedures to the assessment and treatment of human behavior problems.
 Examines both child and adult applications in the home, classroom, and institutional settings.
 3 Cr.